Important! Please see the temporary rules for license and certification renewals and exam postponements.

 Workers involved in asbestos removal must receive appropriate training prior to being certified, and asbestos contractors must meet strict requirements to be licensed.
 This helps to ensure workers and the public are not exposed to the hazards of breathing asbestos particles.

 Written Tests for Crane, Blaster & Pyrotechnician Certificates

-The next written test for Blaster, Pyrotechnician, and Crane applicants will be held on the second Tuesday of January and the first Tuesday of June.
-The application deadline is 30 days prior to the test.
+The Written exams for Blaster, Pyrotechnician, and Crane applicants will be held in January, May and October.
+The application deadline is 30 days prior to the start of the testing month.
 You can obtain applications by using the link below for application packets.
 Tests are held at nine DOL offices across the State.